 District.
 The military component is utilized to assist the student

 in accepting and respecting authority.
-Strict classroom rules, military drill and physical training help the students
+Strict classroom rules, marching and physical training help the students

 Attendance at JJAEP is mandatory.
 This includes instructional and

 non-instructional days.
 For a student to be given an excused absence they